Adopt a Broken Windows policy.

 The website owner gets an improved website.
 Web browsers have an enhanced browsing experience because they encounter fewer dead links.

-Your business thrives because you receive a backlink that’s likely to stay for the long term.
+Your SEO thrives because you receive a backlink that’s likely to stay for the long term.

-Fixing broken backlinks is a classic example of win-win-win marketing.
+Finding and fixing broken backlinks on websites is a classic example of win-win-win marketing.